 Background Subtraction and Optical Flow

 Track moving objects and detect anomalies in video streams using computer vision techniques like background subtraction and optical flow.
 Background subtraction identifies foreground objects by comparing the current frame to a reference background model, isolating moving objects from the static background.
+Recent advancements have shown that combining traditional background subtraction with convolutional neural networks significantly improves detection accuracy in dynamic backgrounds (Yu et al., 2019).

 Optical flow estimates object motion between consecutive frames, providing crucial information about trajectories and velocities.
 These techniques enable the detection of anomalies in surveillance footage, such as unusual movements or behaviors that deviate from the norm.